tacker-lab/tacker-lab/README.md

 - 👋 Hi, I’m @tacker-lab
 - 👀 I’m interested in english
-- 🌱 I’m currently learning to china
+- 🌱 I’m currently learning to IT
-- 💞️ I’m looking to collaborate on US
+- 💞️ I’m looking to collaborate on 信息技术
-- 📫 How to reach me learning
+- 📫 How to reach learning
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...